alexispaz/FortranTemplates/README.md

 where integer is just an example.
 Any other type or object can be used.
 See `list_body` or `list_head` for examples of forward list iteration.

+## Polymorphic circular double linked list template.

+Circular double linked lists (CDLL) might not have any particular head.
+However it is needed to keep a total count of the items to avoid infinit loops.
+Leaving the first node with a null obj might be a way to avoid traking the number of items.
+In respect to DLL, CDLL simplify the procedures of adding and removing nodes avoiding the association testings needed for the beginning and final nodes of a DL.
+On the other hand, CDLL requires a constructor.
+See `list_head.inc` for information in how to use the template.